-My name is Anastasios Antoniadis and I am the creator of Borderpolar Central.
-I live in Athens, Greece and I am a PhD Student at the University of Athens on Program Analysis.
+My name is Anastasios Antoniadis, and I am the creator of Borderpolar Central.
+I live in Athens, Greece, and I am a Ph.D.
+Student at the University of Athens on Program Analysis.
 My major was Computer Science.
-I created Borderpolar Central to share my experiences with people who are interested in mental health and raise awareness.
-I am a diagnosed bipolar (BD2) with borderline personality disorder (BPD), so I am a “borderpolar”.
-The diagnosis is very tricky as the two disorders have overlapping symptoms.
-I don't think mental illnesses define us but they greatly affect how we act and characterize our actions.
-Consequently, it's important to raise awareness about them.
+I created Borderpolar to share my experiences with people interested in mental health and raise awareness.
+I am diagnosed bipolar (BD2) with borderline personality disorder (BPD), so I am a “borderpolar.”
+The diagnosis is very tricky as the two conditions have overlapping symptoms.
+I don't think mental illnesses define us, but they considerably affect how we act and characterize our actions.
+Consequently, it's essential to raise awareness about them.

-After years of struggle I am coping better and better with my bipolar disorder as antidepressants and stabilizers have worked really well.
-I have to admit though that a personality disorder is a whole different beast for anyone to fight.
+After years of struggle, I am coping better and better with my bipolar disorder as antidepressants and stabilizers have worked well.
+I have to admit that a personality disorder is a whole different beast for anyone to fight.

 Why Start a Blog?

-At the age of 31, I realize that the driving force in my life is communication and expression.
-Sharing my stories is one way to achieve better understanding of myself and other people.
+At the age of 31, I realize that my life's driving force is communication and expression.
+Sharing my stories is one way to achieve a better understanding of myself and other people.

-The lack of communication and understanding is what caused me to lose a lot in the past ten years.
-Especially very important people.
-In my last relationship which ended at the start of 2020, I managed to ruin something really special.
+The lack of communication and understanding caused me to lose a lot in the past ten years—especially very important people.
+In my last relationship, which ended at the start of 2020, I managed to ruin something extraordinary.
 And harm an equally troubled person who deserved so much more in the process.
 I now feel the urgency to avoid past mistakes.
-Sharing my stories is one of the ways that will get me there, because let's admit it, guilt and self-blame are hard to overcome by yourself.
-Hopefully this process will benefit more people like me.
+Sharing my stories is one way that will get me there because, let's admit it, guilt and self-blame are hard to overcome by yourself.
+Hopefully, this process will benefit more people like me.
 Or people around us who can be heavily traumatized while being by our side.

-As a child I never expected to become a person that is passionate about nothing but people.
-By that I mean that I have no definition of myself and my needs when not being around other people, either friends, colleagues or a romantic partner.
+As a child, I never expected to become a person that is passionate about nothing but people.
+By that, I mean that I have no definition of myself and my needs when not being around other people, friends, colleagues, or a romantic partner.
 I can only sustain a temporary interest in things.
 Long-term goals and dreams are beyond the scope of my mind.
 This is something I am trying to improve by reigniting my old interests.
 While also abandoning the ones I had while in search of superficial social approval.

 In 2013 I purchased a DSLR to begin my journey with photography.
 That journey got postponed pretty soon due to my terrible mental and physical condition.
-Up until May 2020 I had never used any other mode than “auto” on my camera.
+Until May 2020, I had never used any other mode than “auto” on my camera.
 I can finally say that my journey as an amateur photographer has started.
-Step by step I am getting better at it, allowing me to do even more exciting things.
+Step by step, I am getting better at it, allowing me to do even more exciting things.

-My greatest passion at the moment though is psychology and psychiatry.
-A series of bad decisions along with being misdiagnosed and consequently untreated for my mental illness lead to a path where I completely lost interest in living and I lost the most important person in my life.
-Something has to change for me to become a much healthier and more stable individual and never go through this spiral of madness again.
+My greatest passion at the moment, though, is psychology and psychiatry.
+A series of bad decisions, along with being misdiagnosed and consequently untreated for my mental illness, lead to a path where I completely lost interest in living, and I lost the most important person in my life.
+Something has to change to become a much healthier and more stable individual and never go through this spiral of madness again.

 So, I created Borderpolar Central.
 The creation of this blog is part of my effort to understand myself and become a better person.

-I created Borderpolar Central as a personal journey, but now I have found slightly greater cause.
-Borderpolars, people with both borderline personality disorder and bipolar disorder are not aware of the importance of the comorbidity of the illnesses, for the most part.
-Mental health awareness makes a huge difference though.
+I created Borderpolar Central as a personal journey, but now I have found a slightly greater cause.
+Borderpolars, people with both borderline personality disorder and bipolar disorder, are not aware of the importance of the comorbidity of the illnesses, for the most part.
+Mental health awareness makes a huge difference, though.

-My goal is to try to make this condition popular so that more people realize that it's something different than having only bipolar disorder or only borderline personality disorder.
-It may require special treatment, treatment that has not been researched enough yet.
-I want to make #borderpolar popular and I want it to be used along #bpd and #bipolar as it's both a superset and something slightly different at the same time.
-Mental health matters, a lot!
+My goal is to make this condition popular so that more people realize that it's something different from bipolar disorder or only borderline personality disorder.
+It may require special treatment, a treatment that has not been researched enough yet.
+I want to make #borderpolar popular, and I want it to be used along with #bpd and #bipolar as it's both a superset and something slightly different at the same time.
+Mental health matters a lot!
 Let's raise awareness and erase the stigma!